-The Collaborative Programs Initiative allows colleges to extend their certificate and degree opportunties within their communities at little or no cost to the institution.
+The Center for Collaborative Programs allows colleges to extend their certificate and degree opportunties within their communities at little or no cost to the institution.
 By partnering with other Michigan community colleges, the costs for the program are shared equally among the colleges in the program - thus providing a stable and manageable option for many high-cost and lower-enrolled programs still needed within the college community.
-Michigan Colleges Online (MCO) and Michigan Community College Association (MCCA) provide oversight, infrastructure and act as fiscal agent for the Collaborative Programs Initiative.
+Michigan Colleges Online (MCO) and Michigan Community College Association (MCCA) provide oversight, infrastructure and act as fiscal agent for the Collaborative Programs.

-New programs are considered for the Collaborative Programs Initiative, once the Program Scoping Document has been submitted.
+New programs are considered for the Center of Collaborative Programs, once the Program Scoping Document has been submitted.

 Program Scoping Document (Word doc)